hashicorp/terraform-website/content/source/docs/enterprise/vcs/index.html.md

 ### SSH Keys

 For most supported VCS providers, TFE does not need an SSH key — it can do everything it needs with the provider's API and an OAuth token.
 The exception is Bitbucket Server, which requires an SSH key for downloading repository contents.
-The setup instructions for Bitbucket Server include this step.
+The [setup instructions for Bitbucket Server](./bitbucket-server.html) include this step.

-You can also add a SSH private key for the other VCS providers, and TFE will use that key to download repo contents.
-Most users should not do this; the only reason to use an SSH key this way is if your repositories include submodules that can only be accessed via SSH.
+For other VCS providers, most organizations will not need to add an SSH private key.
+However, if the organization repositories include git submodules that can only be accessed via SSH, an SSH key can be added along with the OAuth credentials.

-To add an SSH key to a VCS connection, finish configuring it and then use the "add a private SSH key" link in the OAuth Configuration page.
+To add an SSH key to a VCS connection, finish configuring OAuth in the organization settings, and then use the "add a private SSH key" link on the OAuth Configuration page to add a private key that has access to the submodule repositories.
+When setting up a workspace, if submodules are required, select "Include submodules on clone".
+More at [Workspace settings](../workspaces/settings.html).

 ### Multiple VCS Connections